jeffrose/emitter/README.md

 ## Usage

 Emitter.js provides both an ES5 and ES6 version as part of the distribution.
+If `Symbol` is not available, either natively or through a polyfill, strings prefixed with `@@` will be used to store internal references.

 Additional examples can be found in the [API](docs/API.md) docs and unit tests.